Skip to main content

 “Dear Swadhin,

 I know it might feel strange hearing from me like this after a long time.
 It’s been a while since we said our goodbyes.
 I hope Abhaya is not keeping you on your toes.
 But if she is, you deserve it.
 At first, I was disappointed you chose to marry her.
 I could not understand why you would take so much trouble for her.
 She was a threat to us all.
 But today I understand you better.
-Perhaps you were right when you once told me I would judge people less when I had someone to think of emotionally about.
+Perhaps you were right when you once told me I would judge people less when I had someone to think of emotionally.
 It might come as a surprise to you that I left Pishima’s house in Chattagram.
 It was not an abrupt decision.
 I never felt welcomed after I left once.
 I want to thank you for helping Kabir find me.
 Heaven knows how grateful I am to you for helping him reach out to me.
 God knows what would have happened if he had not.
 I would have never found my path.
 I would have never fallen in love.
-Kabir had given me everything every man in my life failed to give me.
+Kabir had given me everything that every man in my life failed to give me.
 Love, care and respect.
 You might find that odd coming from me.
 You might wonder why I am sharing this with you.
 But by the time this letter reaches you, Kabir will be gone.
 I will leave the house we called home with a bag full of memories and perhaps make my way to Medinipur.
-(I am not sure yet given how turbulent the area has been recently) The Leader has advised me to join the Congress there.
+(I am not sure yet, given how turbulent the area has been recently) The Leader has advised me to join the Congress there.
 I have decided to take a break from armed protests and violence.
 Well, I have no option.
-I found out today, almost two weeks after Kabir left, promising that he will never be back, that I am expecting his child.
+I found out today, almost two weeks after Kabir left, promising that he would never be back, that I am expecting his child.
 The thought of bringing his blood into the world has overwhelmed me.
-I feel protective of the child already even though it is yet to see the light of day.
+I feel protective of the child already, even though he is yet to see the light of day.
 I want to lead a peaceful (or rather safe) life until he grows up enough to know and understand who his father was.
 You once told me about a friend who helped women whose husbands abandoned them.
 While it is not the same thing in my case, I feel such an institution will be a perfect disguise for me to safely bring my child into this world.
-I hope it is a boy and I hope he reflects his father's ideas.
+I hope it is a boy, and I hope he reflects his father's ideas.
 I know you won’t stay in Barishal any longer because the leader has asked us to split up.
 But I still wanted to write to you with this news because I realised that in my turbulent life, I made no true friends, except you.
 Yet if you ask me, I never regretted any of it.
 Whatever life throws at us is never easy.
 From losing my parents to losing Kabir.
 I realised all I can do is choose to be brave.
 The next time you see Meera, you will perhaps see someone who is a mother and a widow.
 But remember the woman who chose to be a little spark in the fire of freedom.
 Wishing you and Abhaya the best for your life together.
 Bhalo Theko.
 Meera.”

 Abhaya’s tears bloated the letters in ink as she put the letter away.
-Swadhin was aware of her sobs but he had no intention of consoling her or making himself weak.
-He had no intention of showing her how with every passing minute his heart was shattering at her presence.
+Swadhin was aware of her sobs, but he had no intention of consoling her or making himself weak.
+He had no intention of showing her how, with every passing minute, his heart was shattering at her presence.

 “Do you have a matchbox?”
 Abhaya asked.
 Swadhin looked up with questioning eyes.
 “It is safer to burn the letter.”
 She added.
 Swadhin was grateful that she sympathised with Meera.
 He searched his pockets for the matchbox and handed it to her.
 Abhaya took the letter and brought a bin to light the fire in.
-She put the letter in the bin and lit the match stick.
+She put the letter in the bin and lit the matchstick.
 She tossed it into the bin.
 The room was filled with the smell of smoke.
 Abhaya walked up to the box and took it.
 Swadhin watched her as she opened the box and poured its contents into the fire.
-Swadhin’s heart skipped a beat as Abhaya lit another match stick and poured some oil from the lamp she had lit at the feet of a picture of Maa Kali in one corner of the room.
+Swadhin’s heart skipped a beat as Abhaya lit another matchstick and poured some oil from the lamp she had lit at the feet of a picture of Maa Kali in one corner of the room.
 Didi had gifted her the picture.
 Abhaya watched the documents burn as Swadhin lowered his eyes to the bin with a slight cough.

-“Now that that’s done and I have nowhere to go…” Abhaya looked up at Swadhin as the smoke and fire burnt in the bin between them.
+“Now that that’s done and I have nowhere to go…” Abhaya looked up at Swadhin as the smoke and fire burned in the bin between them.
 “Will you take me with you?”
 Swadhin’s glasses blurred his vision a little in the smoke.

 “Are you sure of what you have done?”
-Swadhin asked calmly although his heart raced.
+Swadhin asked calmly, although his heart raced.
 Abhaya walked up to him with tears in her eyes.

 “It is fine if you don’t accept me.”
 She lowered her gaze, making him stare at her.
 “Naw Da said once that you can never love me.”